cjacker/opensource-toolchain-gd32vf103/README.md

 </p>

 # Hardware requirements
-* a development board with GD32VF103, such as Longan Nano
+* A development board with GD32VF103, such as Longan Nano
-* a USB/JTAG adapter
+* A USB/JTAG adapter

 # Toolchain overview
 The GD32VF103 toolchain consists of:
-* RISC-V GNU toolchain, gcc as compiler and gdb as debugger
+* Compiler/Debugger, RISC-V GNU toolchain for C/C++ development, gcc as compiler and gdb as debugger
-* SDKs
+* SDKs, baremetal programming and Nucleisys SDK
-* Flashing/Programming tool, include OpenOCD/dfu-util/stm32flash/RV LINK
+* Flashing tool, include OpenOCD/dfu-util/stm32flash/RV LINK

 # RISC-V GNU Toolchain for gd32vf103
-gd32vf103 soc and longan nano board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust crate [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano). for Rust toolchain, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).
+gd32vf103 soc and longan nano development board is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and Rust [gd32vf103xx-hal](https://crates.io/crates/gd32vf103xx-hal) and [longan-nano](https://crates.io/crates/longan-nano). for Rust toolchain, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).

-the RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+The RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can either build it yourself or download a prebuilt release.

 ## Building from source
 If you want to use a prebuilt release, just ignore this section.

-Building a cross compile gnu toolchain was difficult long time ago, you need to understand and use configuration options carefully. [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) provided a simpler way to help us building a workable toolchain.
+Building a cross compile gnu toolchain was difficult long time ago, you need to understand and use configuration options very carefully. [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) provided a simpler way to help us building a workable toolchain.
 It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain. we only need the 'generic ELF/Newlib toolchain' for gd32vf103.

 ```
 git clone https://github.com/riscv-collab/riscv-gnu-toolchain.git